Get Involved

 BrainWAVE is a support program for families with a child (19 years of age or younger) with a brain tumour.
 The program offers you and your child/teen the opportunity to connect with other families in a similar situation and to obtain much-needed support, information and education.

 BrainWAVE families have the opportunity to meet and relax through fun activities such as trips to sports events, historical sites and other family attractions.
-These free events give all members of the immediate family a welcome break from treatments and doctors’ visits.
+These free events offer a welcome respite from treatments and doctors’ visits for all members of the immediate family.

-All activities are planned and organized by volunteers on the BrainWAVE Committees in Lower Mainland British Columbia, Alberta (alternately between Calgary and Edmonton), Southwestern Ontario, and in Quebec as BrainWAVE / GOcervo!
+All activities are planned and organized by volunteers on the BrainWAVE Committees in the Lower Mainland of British Columbia, Alberta (alternating between Calgary and Edmonton), Southwestern Ontario, and Quebec, as BrainWAVE/GOcervo!

 Brain tumours affect the whole family.
 For siblings of children with brain tumours, it can be a very trying and emotional experience.
 The Sibling Support Project was created by five McGill nursing students to help kids make sense of their feelings and of their sibling’s diagnosis.